42-AI/Python-Bootcamp-Corrections/correction_02.md

      ```python
     list(ft_map(function_to_apply = None, iterable = iterable))
     ```
-    You should get a TypeError Exception
+    You should get an Error

      ```python
     ft_map(function, 2)
     ```
-    you should get a TypeError Exception.
+    you should get an Error.
 <br/><br/>

 - **ft_filter function**: